 What Products Can You Manufacture in a Cleanroom?

 We develop many different medical devices within our state-of-the-art cleanrooms.
-Our injection moulding machines, including our Krauss Maffei: 350T (the largest injection moulding machine in a cleanroom in Europe), allow us to produce devices exactly to our clients’ requirements.
+Our medical injection moulding machines, including our Krauss Maffei: 350T (the largest injection moulding machine in a cleanroom in Europe), allow us to produce devices exactly to our clients’ requirements.